Pakistan, Uzbekistan sign $1bn trade deal

 Both countries signed the agreement to encourage the exchange of goods and services, the ministry said in its statement.

-“Both countries signed a one billion dollar trade agreement to encourage exchange of goods and services.”

-Robust trade relations between US, Pakistan ‘more important than ever’: US State Dept

-Any investment opportunities would come as a boost to Pakistan which is facing a balance of payment crisis, with foreign reserves falling to just three weeks of import cover.
+Any investment opportunities would come as a boost to Pakistan which is facing a balance of payment crisis, with foreign reserves falling so low as to cover just three weeks of imports.

 Pakistan’s Finance Minister Ishaq Dar was leading the delegation to thrash out the trade agreements, which cover cooperation in fields including trade, banking, industries, energy and agriculture, the ministry added.